geneialco/GenOMA-Geneial-Ontology-Mapping-Agent/README.md

 ## 🔍 Key Features
 - ✅ **LLM-Based Extraction**: Identifies clinically relevant terms from free-text input
-- 🌐 **Ontology Querying**: Calls UMLS-compatible APIs to retrieve candidate terms from ontologies (e.g., HPO)
+- 🌐 **Ontology Querying**: Calls ontology.jax.org APIs to retrieve candidate terms from ontologies (e.g., HPO)
 - 📊 **Candidate Ranking**: Uses LLM to assign confidence scores to mapped terms
 - 🧠 **Mapping Validation**: Chooses the most appropriate term using question context
 - ⚙️ **Modular Nodes**: Each step is implemented as a reusable node in a LangGraph state graph